Using credit cards overseas

-The simplest way to avoid card charges whilst travelling is to use a specialist overseas credit card.
+The simplest way to avoid card charges whilst travelling is to use a specialist overseas credit card, otherwise known as a travel credit card.
 Certain cards are tailored to travellers and holiday makers and can save you a lot of money that’s better spent on memories to treasure.
-Here’s what you need to look out for...

 Why use a specialist overseas credit card?

 There’s only one problem – most credit cards can incur hefty fees when used abroad.
-Along with a foreign transaction fee of a few percent, you’ll be charged a foreign exchange fee every time you use your card, even on smaller transactions.
+Along with a foreign transaction fee, you’ll be charged a foreign exchange fee every time you use your card, even on smaller transactions.

 Cash withdrawals on credit cards are always costly and along with a charge for cash withdrawal you’ll usually start accruing interest on the money you withdraw straight away.
 Plus, you will still be charged this interest even if you fully clear your balance by your payment due date.
 Don’t fancy paying all of those charges?
-Let’s take a look at a specialist overseas credit cards.
+Have a look at specialist overseas credit cards instead, otherwise known as travel or holiday credit cards.